paulfryer/dotstep/README.md

-# dotstep
+# DotStep

-Library for creating AWS Step Functions using a code first approach.
+DotStep is a framework for creating AWS Step Functions using a code first approach.

 Install the Starter Project